On the families of polynomials forming a part of the Askey--Wilson scheme and their probabilistic applications

 \section{Remaining formulae for connection coefficients and other useful finite or infinite expansions including bivariate ones.}

-This section is organized in such a way that the reference to particular families of polynomials will be exposed by the reference to its name.
-So, for example the connection coefficients between different families of Chebyshev polynomials will be preceded by the heading T\&U.
+This section is organized in such a way that the reference to a particular family of polynomials will be exposed by the reference to its name.
+So, for example, the connection coefficients between different families of Chebyshev polynomials will be preceded by the heading T\&U.